-If you are hard charging in open bowls or steep couloirs then consider sizing it up for additional edge-hold and stabillty across variable terrain.
+- Freeride - If you are hard charging in open bowls or steep couloirs then consider sizing it up for additional edge-hold and stability across variable terrain.

-If you are going to be weighted down with safety equipment bump the splitboard up 3-5cm from your typical resort board to help maintain your float and edge-hold.
+- Backcountry - If you are going to be weighted down with safety equipment, bump the splitboard up 3-5cm from your typical resort board to help maintain your float and edge-hold.

 The Basics: Camber essentially refers to the curvature of the base of your snowboard.